 “We became involved in DC Rescue because my daughter wanted to donate some of her time and energy to a community project.
 She started out fundraising with DC Rescue.
 She was always treated with respect and given lots of assistance.
 Any help she felt able to give was appreciated.” – Bianca

 We will advertise the dog/puppy, assess interested parties and run all property/council checks.
 If we get a good match for your dog or puppy we will pass your number on so they can call you to arrange a time to meet with you and the dog/puppy.
 If the meet and greet goes well, let us know and we will finalise the adoption.

 How do I get started with fostering?

-Please email us or message us on Facebook.
+Please fill out the form at the bottom of this page (preferred) email us or message us on Facebook.